MOA-Crypto-Ventures/Cardano-Node-Docker/README.md

 Cardano node Docker version to be flexible, fast and safe in deployment.

+## News

+To be more flexible, I **removed the entrypoint**.
+So keep care to **change your docker-compose.yml and your scripts** with newly pulled images.
+See the examples below.

 ## Introduction

 This "Dockerfile" compiles cardano-node and cardano-cli.
 You will need **Cardano Stake Pool Operator** skills as well as basic Bash and Docker skills.
 The "docker-compose.yml" file contains all instructions to build the image and run the container.
 It is suited for a relay node.
 Feel free to copy it and adopt the run command for the block producing node.

+## Hot to use the image for cardano-cli

-## How to setup a Cardano Relay Node
+## How to setup a Cardano Relay Node with docker-compose.yml

 Create a "docker-compose.yml" like the following: